 Design Thinking Matrix

-At a very high level, the Design Thinking Matrix is used in the context of business, design, innovation.
+At a very high level, the Design Thinking Matrix is used in the context of business, innovation, strategy.

 Design Thinking Matrix quadrant descriptions, including examples